 If we want to use

-scp in a passwordless and more secure manner we need to setup SSH Key based authentication.
-In order to set up key-based authentication, we need to have keys which can be created with the
+scp in a passwordless and more secure manner, we need to setup SSH Key-based authentication.
+In order to set up key-based authentication, we need to have keys that can be created with the

 ssh-keygen command like below.

-After creating a key pair we will deploy public key with the following command to the remote system by providing the user.
-It will ask password for the user.
-After deployment, we can use ssh without password.
+After creating a key pair we will deploy the public key with the following command to the remote system by providing the user.
+It will ask a password for the user.
+After deployment, we can use ssh without a password.

 $ ssh-copy-id root@localhost